AaronH1998/HollowKnight/README.md

 * Game:
 	* Soul meter
 	* Health Indicators
+* Pause Menu:
+	* Pause scene
+	* Resume and Exit to menu buttons
 * Game Complete:
 	* When enemy is defeated, game will complete, show thank you message and return to main menu.